Beeswax Candle Molds {Buyer’s Guide}

 Metal Candle Molds

 Creating molded candles gives the crafter more options for shapes etc. Early molds were made of tin and you will still find some in use today.
+These are available in the more traditional shapes and are now usually made from aluminum.

-If the candle is still difficult to remove from your metal candle mold, placing it in the freezer for 15 minutes may aid in removal.
-A traditional candle making method that can yield beautiful results but removal can be a stick problem (LOL).
+A traditional candle making method that can yield beautiful results but removal can be a sticky problem (LOL).

 Plastic Candle Molds